COLLEGE OF BUSINESS

 Louisiana Tech’s reputation initially brought Clay Baum to the University.
 The opportunity to learn more about an area that interested him from a very early age brought him to the College of Business as a computer information systems major.

 “Louisiana Tech has had a reputation long before I attended of being a premier college with a lot of opportunities, and I had the privilege of being in the company of a lot of Tech alumni who I greatly respected,” said Baum.
 “Technology has been a big part of my life since I was 5.
-Tech provided a great opportunity for me to bridge the gap with my technical background to a business setting which has greatly benefitted my professional career.”
+Tech provided a great opportunity for me to bridge the gap with my technical background to a business setting which has greatly benefited my professional career.”

 Today, his professional journey has led him to the role of information security officer with Origin Bank in Dallas, Texas, where he oversees the day-to-day cyber security operations and strategic planning for the bank’s information security.
 He also leads the bank’s regulation and examination efforts in the information system and cyber security departments, a role he took on following Origin’s transition to the Federal Reserve Bank.